A Survival Prep Water Filter, must-have

 There are two types of water filters that I have in mind, and both are independent of existing plumbing.
 As an insurance policy I recommend keeping a large free standing unit for daily consumption and at least one small portable unit.

 The large free standing unit is of course meant for longer term use, such as in the home or on the campsite.
-We happen to have a Berkey system which we always take with us during our occasional week long visits to our favorite get-away lake in the Trinity Alp Wilderness area of Northern California where we used to camp, but lately have indulged in renting a cabin.
+We happen to have a Big Berkey Water Filter which we always take with us during our occasional week long visits to our favorite get-away lake in the Trinity Alp Wilderness area of Northern California where we used to camp, but lately have indulged in renting a cabin.
 The filter is a gravity fed unit whereby you fill the top chamber with water, and it slowly passes through filters into a bottom chamber.
 We use this water for drinking, brushing teeth, making ice cubes, cooking, etc… and have never gotten sick while using it.

 Smaller, portable filters are perfect for your vehicle’s 72 hour kit.
 Don’t be caught without one.
 They are also perfect to carry in your backpack if hiking or going on a day trip excursion.
 There are many varieties, sizes, and shapes, but all are small and light weight.
 I have several, one for each of our vehicle kits, and another in our camping supplies.